 Last summer, you proved to the world that Age Is Just a Number—thetitle of your new book, coming out in April.
 Does this mean you’ll be aimingfor a spot on the Olympic team in London in 2012?

 I’ve learned after all these years to never say “never.”
 But at my age youhave to take everything day by day.
 You have to listen to your body…[Currently] I’m training for Nationals, and will hopefully make the WorldChampionship team [in 2009].

-Health-wise, what’s the most difficult part of competing at your
+Health-wise, what’s the most difficult part of competing at yourage?

 Recovery, probably, and the pounding on your joints and muscles.